BJTMastermind/website/README.md

 ## To Do

+- [ ] Add Link Locations Where Needed
 - [ ] Dropdown Menu in Nav bar
 - [ ] Add Tablet View Support
 - [ ] Add Phone View Support